aws-amplify/docs/js/angular.md

 }
 ```

-The authState's 'state' attribute should be a string with one of the following values:
+The authState's 'state' attribute must be a string with one of the following values:

 * 'confirmSignIn'
 * 'confirmSignUp'